Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Lina Skerath for her valuable contributions to this work.
 This work was supported by the Novo Nordisk Foundation grant NNF22OC0076907 ”Cognitive spaces - Next generation explainability” and the Pioneer Centre for AI, DNRF grant number P1.
 It was also supported by the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516).